Collection is NOT Preservation

 - What type(s) of collection technologies are deployed to perform the collections?

-Answers to these questions will help determine which collection approaches to employ, which include:
+Answers to these questions will help determine which of the following collection approaches to employ.

 Developing a Collection Strategy

 It's also important to consider how your case strategy impacts your collection strategy.
-If your case is inevitably headed for an early settlement, it probably doesn't make a lot of sense to collect and process a bunch of data that ultimately won't be needed.
-Other considerations that should go into your collection strategy include whether or not outside experts should be involved, if there is any sensitive data that warrants greater protection measures, and whether any employees – like a person named in an incriminating lawsuit – might have incentive to alter or delete relevant data, in which case a more proactive collection might be warranted.
+If your case is inevitably headed for an early settlement, it doesn't make a lot of sense to collect and process a bunch of data that won't be needed.
+Other considerations that should go into your collection strategy include:

 Validating the Collection

-Collection can lead to a lot of contentious disputes between parties when there is suspicion that not all relevant data was collected, or that the collection process itself altered the contents of the data.
+Collection can lead to contentious disputes between parties if there is suspicion that parties are not acting in good faith or that the collection process itself altered the contents of the data.
 When such controversies surface, parties typically rely on a few mechanisms for proving that a collection was conducted in a defensible manner.
-These include:
+To ensure defensibility, proactively monitor and record your compliance in these ways:

-Rather than cover data processing in its own section of the guide, we've decided to include it with collection, since the two are so closely intertwined.
-Processing can be simply defined as the process of preparing collected data for attorney review.
+Data processing and collection are closely intertwined.
+In e-discovery, processing prepares collected data for attorney review.
 After data is collected, the resulting document set will include a rather messy mix of file types and formats, attachments, meaningless system files, and plenty of duplicates.
-Processing is all about cleaning up the mess and formatting the collected ESI so that it can be culled and searched by attorneys and review tools.
+Processing cleans up the mess and the collected ESI so that it can be culled and searched by attorneys and review tools.

 Data Collection Best Practices